chiefbiiko/tape-puppet/readme.md

 A test runner for [`browserify`](https://github.com/browserify/browserify)'d [`tape`](https://github.com/substack/tape) tests, runs [`puppeteer`](https://github.com/GoogleChrome/puppeteer).
 Inspired by [`tape-run`](https://github.com/juliangruber/tape-run).
 Dead simple.

-Designed to be used with `browserify`.
-If you want this to work with other bundlers open an issue.
+Meant to be used with `browserify`.
+If you want this to work with other bundlers open an [issue](https://github.com/chiefbiiko/tape-puppet/issues).

 ***

 ## Get it!

-For programmatic or `npm` scripts usage:
+For `npm` scripts or programmatic usage:

 ```
 npm install --save-dev tape-puppet